-We have completed reviewing the 2021-22 minimum feed-in tariffs that your energy company is allowed to pay you for power you export to the grid from small renewable energy sources including solar panels.
+In February 2021 we completed our review of the 2021-22 minimum feed-in tariffs.
+Energy retailers must pay you at least the minimum for power you export to the grid from small renewable energy sources including solar panels.

 Minimum feed-in tariff review 2021-22